-To enhance board effectiveness, the FSA gathered and analysed best practices for dialogue between independent outside directors and investors, as well as actions taken by the boards' secretariats.
+To enhance board effectiveness, the FSA gathered and analysed good practices for dialogue between independent outside directors and investors, as well as actions taken by the boards' secretariats.
 The outcome was published as a document titled "Case studies on board effectiveness."

 It is important for listed companies to consider their surrounding environment effectively and fully utilise each function of their organisation with creativity and innovation.
-The board is expected to make swift and decisive decisions and to effectively oversee management and directors from an independent and objective perspective.
-It is also expected to promptly and appropriately address scandals and misconduct.
-From this perspective, it is suggested that listed companies, especially those that are globally competitive, should separate the board's decision-making and supervisory functions from management function.
+The board is expected to make swift and decisive decisions and to effectively oversee the management and directors from an independent and objective perspective.
+To encourage for the board to play such a role, it is important to discuss how the board should look like and what to discuss.
+From this perspective, it is suggested that listed companies, especially those that are globally competitive, should separate the board's decision-making and supervisory functions from the management function.